mostafa-abokhadra/backEndRef/nodeJs/9-Events.md

 > [!NOTE]
 > - we are not blocking execution by writing code in this manner
 > - events allows us to wirte the code in a non-blocking manner
-> - if we you add a console statement for example after the event listener it will get executed before event occurs in the system
+> - if you add a console statement for example after the event listener it will get executed before event occurs in the system